 - the County approve second units ministerially.
 This is resulting in reduced processing time and reduced fees associated with second unit permits. - Shared Housing: Another option available to seniors is shared housing, in which senior households are matched with other senior or non-senior households to share a dwelling unit.
 For example, a single senior who lives in a two-bedroom house could rent out one of his/her bedrooms to another single senior household.
-The County of Santa Cruz contributes funding assistance to Senior Network Services to provide a shared housing counseling program that matches compatible households. - Owner Occupied Housing for Seniors - Single Family Dwellings: 2000 US Census data indicate that 78.5% of the County's seniors owned their own home compared to 59.1% for County residents aged 25-64 as a whole.
+The County of Santa Cruz contributes funding assistance to Senior Network Services to provide a shared housing counseling program that matches compatible households. - Owner Occupied Housing for Seniors - Single Family Dwellings: 2000 US Census data indicate that 78.5%10 of the County's seniors owned their own home compared to 59.1% for County residents aged 25-64 as a whole.
 It is assumed that many of these households purchased their homes years ago, and have since built up equity that could potentially be used for future living expenses. - Affordable Home Ownership: There are two ownership housing developments targeted to seniors that are deed restricted for permanent affordability under the Measure J program.

-Figure 4.3.8: Subsidized Senior Homeownership Projects Casa La Familia 2296 7 th Avenue, Live Oak 23 One Bedrooms Vista Prieta Vista Prieta Court, Live Oak 38 One Bedrooms 14 Two Bedrooms TOTAL 66 One Bedroom Units 14 Two Bedroom Units 80 TOTAL UNITS Source: Planning Departme ent
+asa La Familia 2296 7 th Avenue, Live Oak 23 One Bedrooms Vista Prieta Vista Prieta Court, Live Oak 38 One Bedrooms 14 Two Bedrooms TOTAL 66 One Bedroom Units 14 Two Bedroom Units 80 TOTAL UNITS

 Mobile Homes: Mobile homes are an important housing resource for seniors.
 According to the County of Santa Cruz Planning Department, there are 4,249 mobile homes in the unincorporated County.
 The majority of these are located in mobile home parks.
 There are 15 mobile home parks that are restricted to occupancy by seniors age 55 years and older, totaling 1,217 units.
 Rules or regulations restricting the age of park residents must comply with the provisions of the federal Fair Housing Amendments Act of 1988 and implementing regulations.
 To ensure their continued use as mobile home parks, the County adopted Chapter 13.30 of the County Code (Mobile Home Park Conversions) and Section 13.10.455 (Mobile Home Park Combining District).
 The first restricts mobile home park owners from converting parks to other uses.
 The second requires that a rezoning be a part of any mobile home park conversion.
-Further, the County has had in place for decades a Mobile
+Further, the County has had in place for decades a Mobile Home Rent Stabilization Ordinance, which regulates rent increases.
+One area of concern with mobile homes is to ensure that they are maintained and repaired when necessary.

-&lt;sup>10 25,934 County seniors owned their own home according to the 2000 US Census, while 7,103 seniors rented.
+^{10 25,934} County seniors owned their own home according to the 2000 US Census, while 7,103 seniors rented.